| | | |

 Everyone has their own preferences when it comes to cornbread.
 Some like theirs super sweet, while others like savory cornbread with barely a hint of sugar.
 I’m more in the middle, but I tend to lean sweet.
 (Sweet = more northern-style cornbread, while not sweet = southern-style cornbread)

-This easy gluten-free cornbread recipe mixes up in minutes, has a light, moist, fluffy texture, and gently sweet flavor.
+This easy gluten-free cornbread recipe mixes up in minutes, has a light, moist, fluffy texture (THE BEST TEXTURE!), and gently sweet flavor.
 It’s delightful as a side dish to soup, salad, chili, and more.

 Here’s what you need to make our favorite gluten-free cornbread…